-- 7. To obtain swing curve and to determine critical clearing time and regulation for a single machine connected to infinite bus through a pair of identical transmission lines under 3-phase fault on one of the lines for variation of inertia constant/line parameters /fault location/clearing time/pre-fault electrical output. - 8.
-Write a program to perform load flow using Gauss- Seidel method - 9.
-Write a program to perform load flow using NR method - 10.
-Write a program to perform load flow using decoupled method - 11.
-To determine fault currents and voltages in a single transmission line system with star delta transformers at a specified location for LG fault. - 12.
-To determine fault currents and voltages in a single transmission line system with star delta transformers at a specified location for LL fault. - 13.
-To determine fault currents and voltages in a single transmission line system with star delta transformers at a specified location for LLG fault.
+7. To obtain swing curve and to determine critical clearing time and regulation for a single machine connected to infinite bus

+8. Write a program to perform load flow using Gauss- Seidel method

+- 9. Write a program to perform load flow using NR method - 10.
+Write a program to perform load flow using decoupled method

+11. To determine fault currents and voltages in a single transmission line system with star delta transformers at a specified location for LG fault.

+12. To determine fault currents and voltages in a single transmission line system with star delta transformers at a specified location for LL fault.

+13. To determine fault currents and voltages in a single transmission line system with star delta transformers at a specified location for LLG fault.

-Punyashlok Ahilyadevi Holkar Solapur University, Solapur T.Y.
-B.Tech.
+Punyashlok Ahilyadevi Holkar Solapur University, Solapur T. Y. B. Tech.
 (Electrical) Semester-I Linear Control System

 Teaching Scheme Examination Scheme

-Theory: - 4 Hrs/Week, 4 Credits ESE - 70 Marks
+Theory: - 3Hrs/Week, 3 Credits ESE - 70 Marks

-Practical: - 2Hrs/Week, 1 Credit ICA-25Marks
+Practical: - 2Hrs/Week, 1 Credit ICA - 25Marks

-ISE- 30Marks
+ISE - 30Marks

-OE: 25Marks
+OE - 25Marks

-This course covers the fundamentals of Control Systems viz, types and block diagram representations, Signal flow graph.
+This course covers the fundamentals of Control Systems, types and block diagram representations, Signal flow graph.
 It includes the modelling of electrical and mechanical systems and their transfer functions.
 It also introduces analysis of linear time-invariant systems in time domain and frequency domain.
 It includes concepts of stability in time domain and frequency domain.